pyeventsourcing/eventsourcing/README.md

 contiguous integer sequence, and a log reader implemented as a generator that selects a part of a sequence using Python's list slice syntax.

-**Customizable Transcoding** — Between domain events and stored events, allows support to be added for serialization and deserialization of custom value object types, and also makes it possible to use different database schemas when developing a custom stored event repository.

-**Synchronous Publish-Subscribe Mechanism** — Entirely deterministic, with handlers called in the order they are registered, and with which calls to publish events do not return until all event subscribers have returned.

 **Worked Examples** — A simple worked example application, with example entity class, event sourced repository, and factory method (see below).
-Also included is a slightly more sophisticated version of the example application below.
+A slightly more sophisticated version of the example application below is included in the library code (see test suite).

 **Collections** — Event sourced collections, for modelling different kinds of multiplicity.